-The quality of care at Bellevue was so poor and the conditions so grim and notorious that by the 1870s there were some who seriously considered closing down the facility.
-In 1873, The New York Times, questioning whether Bellevue was fit to continue functioning as a hospital, declared: "But if it shall appear that Bellevue is no longer a credit to the city, but has in fact become a charnel house instead of a hospital, a decent regard for the commonest claims of humanity demands its instant demolition and that the ground be put to other uses."
-Further venting its indignation, the paper went on to emphatically assert: "If there is anything which is entirely beyond dispute, When examined in the light of competent testimony, it is that Bellevue is a disgrace to our city."4
+The quality of care at Bellevue became so poor and the conditions so grim and notorious that by the 1870s there were some who advocated closing down the facility.
+In 1873, The New York Times, questioning whether Bellevue was fit to continue functioning as a hospital, declared in an editorial: "But if it shall appear that Bellevue is no longer a credit to the city, but has in fact become a charnel house instead of a hospital, a decent regard for the commonest claims of humanity demands its instant demolition and that the ground be put to other uses."
+Further venting its indignation, the editorial went on to assert: "If there is anything which is entirely beyond dispute, when examined in the light of competent testimony, it is that Bellevue is a disgrace to our city."4

 Bellevue Hospital was in desperate straits.
 At stake was its very survival.
-In 1872, Miss Louisa Lee Schuyler formed the State Charities Aid Association for the improvement of public institutions of charity.
+In 1872, Miss Louisa Lee Schuyler formed the State Charities Aid Association.
+The purpose of this organization was to help improve conditions in public institutions of charity.
 A branch of this association was the Bellevue Hospital Local Visiting Association, a group of sixty women chosen for their ability and social position.
 Mrs. Joseph Hobson was chairman of the subcommittee that was to visit the surgical wards for women.
 When the four members of the committee visited the wards, Mrs. Hobson was so overcome by the smells that she nearly fainted and could remember very little that she had seen.
-The next day Mrs. Hobson went alone, determined to control her nausea, and made a proper inspection.
-At the first meeting of the Local Visiting Committee held in March, the reports showed that: "Bellevue was a hospital where patients were neither nursed, fed, nor clothed as humanity demand."
+The next day Mrs. Hobson went alone, determined to control her nausea, and made a proper inspection.5

+At the first meeting of the Local Visiting Committee held in March, it was reported that: "Bellevue was a hospital where patients were neither nursed, fed, nor clothed as humanity demand."6

 This report shocked the committee, which brought their concerns to the attention of the Commissioners of Charities and Corrections, the department responsible for Bellevue's operation.
 The Commissioners were surprised that no dissatisfaction had been expressed by any of the visiting physicians, but invited the Committee to continue making visits.
 At the Committee's second meeting, emphasis was made on the deficiency of the nursing department.
 The Committee found that there were no trained nurses.
-Instead, nursing care was still being provided by illiterate women assisted by prisoners from Blackwell's Island and by convalescing patients who were using the hospital as a home, as had been the case at Bellevue for years.
-The Committee also reported that: "Medicines were casually given to the patients to take as they liked, the food was most unappetizing and only those who had money to pay for service received any attention."
-8
+Instead, nursing care was still being provided by illiterate women assisted by prisoners from Blackwell's Island and by convalescing patients who were using the hospital as a home, as had been the case at Bellevue for years.7 The Committee also reported that: "Medicines were casually given to the patients to take as they liked, the food was most unappetizing and only those who had money to pay for service received any attention."8